owulveryck/blog/content/post/graphql-first-article.md

 categories:
 - category
 date: 2017-03-22T09:15:35+01:00
-description: "My first experiencewith GraphQL.
+description: "My first experience with GraphQL.
 I will try to see how it fits the pricing model of AWS as described in an earlier post."
 draft: false
 images:
 - /assets/images/graphqllogo.png